Phalanyx/SparkPark/doc/sprint4/Iteration-04.md

 > It does not really make sense for you to edit this document much (if at all) while working on the project - Instead, at the end of the planning phase, you can refer back to this document and decide which parts of your plan you are happy with and which parts you would like to change.

-## Iteration 03
+## Iteration 04

-* Start date: Mar 8
+* Start date: Mar 22
-* End date: Mar 21
+* End date: Apr 4

 ## Process

 #### Roles & Responsibilities

-- **Albert:** Testing, CI/CD integration.
+- **Albert:** Backend logic for bookings, Stripe payment integration, CI/CD.
-- **Dianna:** Finalizing design for frontend and app logo.
+- **Dianna:** Finalized app branding, visual polish, and updated Figma design.
-- **Emily:** Ensuring security against SQL injection, authentication requirements.
+- **Emily:** Security review, authentication workflows.
-- **Jaehyeon:** Frontend implementation for user profiles, custom filtering in the app.
+- **Jaehyeon:** Frontend UI for bookings, user listings, general UI refinements.
-- **Thorge:** Backend functionality, JMeter testing, implementing preference-based auto-suggestions.
+- **Thorge:** Backend for auto-suggestion, frontend UI for preferences and suggestion interaction.

 ---